bdotchristensen/sicbo-genetic/README.md

 1. The sum is 3, and we lose both.
 The payout is -$2.
 2. The sum is "small," so we make +$1 on the small bet, but lose $1 by consequence of the sum not being "big."
 The payout is $1 - $1 = $0.
 3. The sum is "big," which follows the same argument as the sum being "small."
 The payout is $0.
 4. The sum is 18, which follows the same argument as the sum being 3.
-The payouut is -$2.
+The payout is -$2.

 Thus, when selecting these two events, there is a probability of 0 that we see positive returns.